Your company has an excellent organizational culture? That means you have access to a fancy break room where you can play some foosball... Right?

 It took us roughly 12 months of focused work to get this culture into place and a process for making sure new hires can fit in as seamlessly as possible.
 The result has been reduced employee turnover, a much more efficient development process, and we grew our business to £5m since 2014.

-Ideally, good organisational culture will make colleagues feel like a family
+Ideally, a good organizational culture will make colleagues feel like a family

 With more than 2,400 employees spread out in more than 25 cities across the country, maintaining our culture can’t just fall on the leaders or even our dedicated culture team which is more than 50 employees strong.
 Three core values are: Be Passionate and Have Fun, Deliver Results with Integrity, and Enhance Lives Every Day.